gregv12/fluxtion-server/docs/index.md

 # Mongoose Server

-Mongoose Server is a high‑performance, event‑driven framework for building scalable event processing applications fast.
+Mongoose Server is a high‑performance, event‑driven library for building scalable event processing applications fast.
 It wires sources, processors, sinks, and services for you, handling threading and lifecycle behind the scenes, so you can focus on business logic.

 Its plugin architecture lets you assemble pipelines from reusable components, including third‑party plugins from the broader ecosystem.
 You can mix and match existing sources, transforms, and sinks, add your own logic where needed, and get to a working system quickly without reinventing common building blocks.

+Mongoose is an embeddable library: run multiple server instances inside a parent JVM application, or deploy it as a standalone single‑server app — the same APIs support both.

 ## Why Mongoose Server?